MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/nps/nps-crp-rrsg-configure.md

 >Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016

-You can use this topic to configure remote RADIUS server groups when you want to configure NPS to act as a proxy server and forward connection requests to other NPS servers for processing.
+You can use this topic to configure remote RADIUS server groups when you want to configure NPS to act as a proxy server and forward connection requests to other NPSs for processing.

 ## Add a Remote RADIUS Server Group